Do you like dogs? Do you like this dog, named Bo? What if you knew it belonged to Pres. Obama and his family? Would that matter?

 This is related to the fact that, like any other social group, White people are aware of others’ stereotypes of them.
 We know, or we think we know, that some people of color expect White people to be closet bigots, and we worry about accidentally fulfilling those stereotypes by doing or saying the wrong thing.
 The anxiety from that stereotype threat, ironically, only makes it more likely that we will fulfill the stereotype.

 Beneath the surface, however, many White people are aware of ways in which they fail to meet their ideals.
 Often they think being non-racist means they shouldn’t notice race, and they’re almost certainly failing at that.
 Plus, they do sometimes find themselves feeling anxious when interacting with people of color.
 Rather than acknowledge such difficulties, which can seem like failures, they often try to pretend those tensions don’t exist.
 This is aversive–that is, uncomfortable.
 Gaertner and Dovidio chose this term to describe their theory because of their belief that while many White people no longer feel hatred or disgust toward people of color, they do feel anxiety or discomfort toward the topic generally and toward people of different racial backgrounds.
-It’s different from old-fashioned racism, but it results nonetheless in some of the same outcomes, albeit in less overt, obvious, ways.
+It’s different from old-fashioned racism, but it results nonetheless in some of the same outcomes.

 Aversive racism is similar to the distinction between our explicit and implicit attitudes toward people of other races.
 Many White Americans have explicit attitudes toward people of color that are quite benign, but implicit attitudes (as measured by the speed at which we connect photos of people of different races with either positive or negative words) that are much more negative.
 Those implicit attitudes leak out, however, whether we want them to or not.